Safety Is Your Responsibility

 Apostle Islands National Lakeshore encompasses more than 500 square miles of Lake Superior.
 Visitors must be aware of the risks and hazards associated with the lake and island environments.
 Lake Superior is notorious for its cold temperatures, rough seas, fog, and sudden squalls.
 Boaters should be alert to changing conditions and should consult current marine forecasts before leaving on a trip.
 Marine weather forecasts are broadcast on marine channel 7, 162.525 MHz.

 Remember that you are in bear country.
 Check out the Bear Country Safety page for more information about bears and how to help prevent them from being attracted to campsites.

-Well water is only available at Little Sand Bay, on Sand Island, and at Presque Isle on Stockton Island.
+Potable water may be available seasonally at Little Sand Bay, Meyers Beach, Sand Island-East Bay, and Stockton Island-Presque Isle.
+Be prepared in case water is not available.
 Water from the lake should be boiled for two minutes or filtered through an adequate filter (0.4 microns pore size) before use.
 This precaution eliminates many organisms including Giardia, a bacteria which causes an intestinal disorder.